The Sanitation Economy Research Hub

 LooCafe Standard ✓ODF Plus Plus (Gold Standard)

-LooCafe G2RT ✓Why LooCafe is Not CSR: The Sustainable Model Difference
+LooCafe B-CRT ✓Why LooCafe is Not CSR: The Sustainable Model Difference

 Building toilets should be sustainable, not charitable.
 LooCafe's model creates real incentives that other systems lack.